graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 			graphQLScalarTypeStaticField: "com.graphql_java_generator.customscalars.GraphQLScalarTypeDate.Date"
 	] ]

-	// The parameters below change the 1.x default behavior to respect the future 2.x behavior generateBatchLoaderEnvironment = true
+	// The parameters below change the 1.x default behavior.
+They are set to respect the behavior of the future 2.x versions
+	//generateBatchLoaderEnvironment = true
 	separateUtilityClasses = true
 }
 ```